CurveDocs/curve-docs/docs/factory/overview.md

 Curve Pool Factories allow the **permissionless deployment of liquidity pools, gauges, and LP tokens**.

+Every Factory contract from Curve comes with built-in functions designed to feed the [MetaRegistry](../../registry/MetaRegistryAPI.md) with informations about the created pools.
+These functions will not be documented in this section.
+For more information, please read [here](../../registry/overview.md).

 !!!deploy "Contract Source & Deployment"
     Factories are deployed on the Ethereum Mainnet as well as on Sidechains/L2.
     A list of all deployed contracts can be found [here](../references/deployed-contracts.md#pool-factory).

-Every Factory contract from Curve comes with built-in functions designed to feed the [MetaRegistry](../../registry/MetaRegistryAPI.md) with informations about the created pools.
-These functions will not be documented in this section.
-For more information, please read [here](../../registry/overview.md).

 !!!warning
     The methods below might slightly vary depending on the Factory contract being examined.
 If there are any abnormalities or important standouts, they will be detailed as accurately as possible within the appropriate section!

+TODO:
+what pools are there? which factory to deploy which pool?

+For an easy, non-technical explaination: https://resources.curve.fi/lp/pools/